 • Scavenger hunts

 • Craft beer tasting (we invited clients to this one)

 • Themed potlucks (Cinco de Mayo, Thanksgiving, etc.)

 We also pay it forward with offsite volunteer activities such as making lunches for kids in Dallas through Hunger Busters, providing a Christmas party for the children at Mosaic Family Services and our 9/11 Freedom Day of service through Entrepreneurs for North Texas.
-This actually spills over into our “Giving Back” value, but we still have a great time together doing something good for the community.
+This actually spills over into our “Giving Back” value as well as our value for company culture, but we still have a great time together doing something good for the community.

 What kind of fun do you have in your workplace?